mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

     Q. To take bulk actions on all records in a list view, you click the bulk action button without selecting any records.
     A. True.

+    Q. True or False: A list view can be shred?
+    A. True.

 List Views have the followwing features:
 1. List View Search Bar